-Another example demonstrates how changing a theoretically irrelevant element of the protocol can make a big difference in behavior, so that in one situation, behavior converges to equilibrium, whereas in the other it diverges from it.
-The starting point of Weg and Zwick (1994)'s paper was the different behavior exhibited in playing two forms of bargaining games for which theory predicts similar or identical outcomes: ultimatum and infinite horizon sequential fixed-cost bargaining games.
-Both games share the characteristic that, according to SPE, the strong player - the proposer in the ultimatum game and the player with the smaller cost in the sequential fixedcost game - is expected to be apportioned virtually the whole sum in the first period of bargaining.
-Yet, in the ultimatum context, it has been shown consistently that the proposer refrains from taking full advantage of her position, whereas, as reported above, in the infinite horizon fixed-cost games, a significant proportion of cost-based strong players demand the whole pie and the cost-based weak player frequently accepts these demands.
-To investigate the underlying source of these differences, Weg and Zwick broadened the response strategy space in the infinite-horizon fixed-cost games, allowing a quit move that terminates the game with both players receiving nothing (null side values) but still liable for any accumulated cost.
-This extension preserves an important aspect of ultimatum games - the impending breakdown of the bargaining process - while keeping the normative outcomes identical to those of standard infinite horizon fixed-cost sequential games.
+Another example demonstrates how changing a theoretically irrelevant element of the protocol can make a significant difference in behavior, so that, in one situation, behavior converges to equilibrium, whereas, in the other, it diverges from it.
+The starting point of Weg and Zwick's (1994) paper was the different behavior exhibited in playing two forms of bargaining games for which theory predicts similar or identical outcomes: ultimatum and infinite-horizon sequential fixed-cost bargaining games.
+Both games share the characteristic that, according to SPE, the strong player-the proposer in the ultimatum game and the player with the smaller cost in the sequential fixed-cost game-is expected to be apportioned virtually the whole sum in the first period of bargaining.
+Yet in the ultimatum context, it has been shown consistently that the proposer refrains from taking full advantage of her position, whereas in the infinite-horizon fixed-cost games, a significant proportion of cost-based strong players demand the whole pie and the cost-based weak player frequently accepts these demands.
+To investigate the underlying source of these differences, Weg and Zwick broadened the response strategy space in the infinitehorizon fixed-cost games, allowing a quit move that terminates the game with both players receiving nothing (null side values) but still liable for any accumulated cost.
+This extension preserves an important aspect of ultimatum games-the impending breakdown of the bargaining process-while keeping the normative outcomes identical to those of standard infinite-horizon fixed-cost sequential games.
 This is because the distinction between having or not having access to a null side value is theoretically inessential, since quitting is not a credible move.
-Psychologically, however, this is quite surprising.
-If the first mover can demand the whole pie when she is the strong player in the infinite horizon fixed-cost game, can she pretend that the threat of quitting by the other player is inconsequential with regard to her demand?
+Psychologically, however, this is surprising.
+If the first mover can demand the whole pie when she is the strong player in the infinite-horizon fixed-cost game, can she pretend that the other player's threat of quitting is inconsequential in regard to her demand?

-Weg and Zwick (1994)'s subjects negotiated the division of a \$20 pie over an "infinite horizon" (in practice, a game was terminated if negotiations reached the fourteenth period, which in fact occurred only twice) alternating offer bargaining protocol with unequal costs per period of \$2.00 and \$0.10.
-A 2 x 2 x 3 experimental design was used, where the first factor is the game type (with or without a quit move), the second factor is the costs pattern ($c_1 < c_2$, or $c_1 > c_2$), and the third factor is iteration (whether the subject playing the first mover holds this role for the first, second, or third time).
-The first factor was a between-subject manipulation while the last two factors were within-subject manipulations.
+Weg and Zwick's (1994) subjects negotiated the division of a \$20 pie over an "infinite horizon" (in practice, a game was terminated if negotiations reached the fourteenth period, which occurred only twice) alternating-offer bargaining protocol with unequal costs per period of \$2.00 and \$0.10.
+A 2 x 2 x 3 experimental design was used, where the first factor is the game type (with or without a quit move), the second factor is the costs pattern $(c_1 < c_2)$, or $c_1 > c_2$, and the third factor is iteration (whether the subject playing the first mover holds this role for the first, second, or third time).
+The first factor was a between-subject manipulation, while the last two factors were within-subject manipulations.